-We strongly recommend planting in a container in order to properly protect the plant from winter damage.
+We strongly recommend planting your tree in a container in order to properly protect it from winter damage.
 Use the following instructions as a guide for container planting.

 Important: Thoroughly hydrate the plant by submersing the root zone in a container of water for 10 minutes while you prepare for planting.